All Episodes

 That makes sense.

-Because if somebody's been in finance for decades and successfully nailing it to the to the dollar end a day.
+Because if somebody's been in finance for decades and successfully nailing it to the dollar and the day.

 So what I'm saying is that let's say that this guy makes 10 predictions a year and he's done it for 30 years, right?